Inverse Dynamic Problem for the Dirac System on Finite Metric Tree Graphs and the Leaf Peeling Method: Abstract

 \section{Abstract}

-In this paper, we consider the inverse dynamic problem for a one-dimensional Dirac system on finite metric tree graphs.
+In this paper, we consider the inverse dynamic problem for the Dirac system on finite metric tree graphs.
 Our main goal is to recover the topology (connectivity) of a tree, lengths of edges, and a matrix potential function on each edge.
-We use the dynamic response operator as our inverse data and apply a \textit{Leaf peeling algorithm}.
-In addition, we present a new dynamic algorithm to solve the forward problem for the 1-D Dirac system on general finite metric tree graphs.
+We use the dynamic response operator as our inverse data and apply the \textit{leaf peeling method}.
+In addition, we present a new dynamic algorithm to solve the forward problem for the Dirac system on general finite metric graphs.